juanfernandes/juanfernandes-uk/src/stream/degoogling-is-the-same-as-jailbreaking-apparently.md

 ---
-layout: layouts/post.njk
+layout: "post"
-postImage: v1579162295/trianglify.png
-title: DeGoogling is the same as jailbreaking apparently
+title: "DeGoogling is the same as jailbreaking apparently"
-description: Turns out that some apps will treat your DeGoogled Android phone as a phone that has a custom ROM installed aka it has been 'jailbroken' and won't run
+description: "Turns out that some apps will treat your DeGoogled Android phone as a phone that has a custom ROM installed aka it has been 'jailbroken' and won't run"
 keywords:
-- e OS
+  - eOS
   - jailbroken
   - android
   - privacy control
   - de-googled
   - de-google
   - privacy
 date: 2021-05-03T23:00:00Z
-tags:
-- notes

 ---
 Having recently got a DeGoogled mobile phone from /e/ OS and installing all the apps I used on my old phone, I discovered that the Freetrade app will not work because it considers my phone to be 'jailbroken' or running a customised version of the OS.